conda-forge/conda-forge.github.io/docs/tutorials/first-recipe.md

 tags: [tutorial]
 ---

-# Generating and building your first recipe
+# Generating your first recipe

 In this tutorial, we will generate your first recipe for a pure Python package, use a linter to verify that it follows the conda-forge best practices and prepare it for initial submission.